parkjin-nim/Particle_Filter/README.md

 ## Overview

-In this project, Particle filter was implemented to estimate the localization of moving vehicle.
+In this project, Particle filter was implemented to estimate the location of moving vehicle.
 As input, it takes a (noisy) GPS estimate of its initial location, a map of landmark locations, and lots of (noisy) sensor and control data at each time step.
 Output is a posterior probability distribution of where the vehicle is.

 Inside the system, each particle has a guess of vehicle's state(location & heading) with weight(probability).
 Each particle's guess is a time-varying state and updated by 'move and sense' routine of Bayesian.
 A set of particles's weights represent the output posterior probability distribution of where the vehicle is.